epgremill3/imagine2018/_outline.md

 ### Process

+- Divide up into teams of 2-4
 - Assign ticket to collaborator
 - Code, commit, push
 - After a while we'll test and when it looks good we'll go live!

 ### Problems We'll Run Into

-- "Lose" a collaborator part-way through: what happens to their work?
+- "Lose" a collaborator part-way through: what happens to his/her work?
-- Merge conflicts on `master`
+- Merge conflicts on `master` (high-touch files like `models.py`, `views.py`, etc.)
 - Manual testing is tedious and painful
 - Things will break unexpectedly because we're not well coordinated
 - Will all the pages (views) look the same (consistent)?